Het Loo Palace: Garden

 Outside the garden there are a few straight scenic avenues, for following the hunt in a carriage, or purely for the vista afforded by an avenue.
 Few of the "green rooms" cut into the woodlands in imitation of the cabinets de verdure of Versailles that are shown in the engraving were ever actually executed at Het Loo.

 The patron of the Sun King's garden was Apollo.
 Peter the Great would opt for Samson, springing the jaws of Sweden's heraldic lion.
 William opted for Hercules.

 In the 18th century, William III's Baroque garden as seen in the engraving was replaced by an English landscape garden.

 The lost gardens of Het Loo were fully restored beginning in 1970 and completed in time to celebrate the building's 1984 tercentenary.
 Het Loo's new brickwork, latticework and ornaments are as raw as they must have been in 1684 and will mellow with time.

 Het Loo House

 Het Loo House was built in the palace grounds in 1975, as a home for Princess Margriet and Mr Pieter van Vollenhoven.
 It is largely single-storey and in a modern style of its time.

 Visitors

 The museum had 249,435 visitors in 2012 and 410,000 visitors in 2013.
 It was the 8th most visited museum in the Netherlands in 2013.
+The museum's stable yard has a coach house with royal carriages and sleighs on display.